syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotGrid/Getting-Started.md

    N>
    >
-   > 1. Use the following code sample while adding scripts and styles
+   > 1. Use the following code example while adding scripts and styles
-   > 2. Apart from cdn files rest of them can be acquired from the following location
+   > 2. Apart from the cdn files, the rest of them can be acquired from the following location
    > C:\Users\<UserName>\AppData\Local\Syncfusion\EssentialStudio\<Version>\JavaScript\assets\

    ~~~ html